fakturoid/fakturoid-php/readme.md

 ### Common problems

 - ensure you have certificates for curl present - either globaly in `php.ini` or call `curl_setopt($ch, CURLOPT_CAINFO, "/path/to/cacert.pem")`
+- in case of problem please contact our invoicing robot on podpora@fakturoid.cz